michellegsld/AirBnB_clone/README.md

 ![alt text](https://github.com/michellegsld/AirBnB_clone/blob/master/Screen%20Shot%202020-02-19%20at%206.20.15%20PM.png "Console Flowchart")

-Here, the serialization and deserialization process is shown through the use of strings and JSON files.
+Here, the deserialization process is shown through the use of strings to JSON files.
+This conversion to JSON allows the dictionary to be more easily used in a myriad of ways.

 ## Installation
 ```